Do quantum linear solvers offer advantage for networks-based system of linear equations?: Details of the graph families surveyed: construction and input parameters

 \item \textbf{Navigable small world graphs} \cite{kleinberg2000small}: The graph is defined on a two-dimensional $n \times n$ grid with $N = n^2$ vertices.
 The distance between two vertices $(a, b)$ and $(c, d)$ is defined as $\mathcal{R} = |a-c| +|b-d|$.
 Based on the distance between vertices, we define short-range and long-range connections.
 A vertex $(a, b)$ is connected to all vertices which are at distance $1$ to it.
 The number of long-range connections of a vertex is set to $1$.
 The probability of connecting the vertex to a target vertex at a distance $\mathcal{R}$ is proportional to $1/\mathcal{R}^2$.
 For graphs without source and sink vertices, $N'$ is varied from $84$ to $20537$, whereas for graphs with source and sink vertices, $N'$ goes from $83$ to $14827$.
-Figs. \ref{fig:bettergraph2}(d) and \ref{fig:bettergraph2}(g) show two graphs each for without and with source and sink vertices corresponding to this family.
+Figs. \ref{fig:sm_good_inc}(g) and \ref{fig:sm_good_inc}(i) show two graphs each for without and with source and sink vertices corresponding to this family.

 \item \textbf{G$_{n, p}$ random graphs:} Our construction for the G$_{n, p}$ random graph is also similar to their counterparts mentioned in the sub-section \ref{Random_graphs_Laplacian} with same values for the parameters.
 For graphs without sink and source vertices, $N'$ is varied from $44$ to $42534$, while for graphs with sink and source vertices, $N'$ ranges from $44$ to $21721$.
-Two graphs each for without and with source and sink vertices can be found in Figs. \ref{fig:bettergraph3}(a) and \ref{fig:bettergraph3}(d) respectively.
+Two graphs each for without and with source and sink vertices can be found in Figs. \ref{fig:sm_good_inc}(k) and \ref{fig:sm_good_inc}(m) respectively.

 \item \textbf{Random uniform $k$-out graphs:} In this graph, $k$ directed edges go from every vertex of the graph to $k$ vertices chosen randomly without replacement.
 For our calculations, we set $k = 2$.
 For graphs with source and sink, $N'$ takes the values from $12$ to $10943$ and graphs without source and sink, $N'$ goes from $13$ to $10817$.
-Figs. \ref{fig:incidence_goodgraph}(a) and \ref{fig:incidence_goodgraph}(d) present two graphs each for without and with source and sink vertices respectively.
+Figs. \ref{fig:sm_good_inc}(q) and \ref{fig:sm_good_inc}(s) present two graphs each for without and with source and sink vertices respectively.